Fueled/flowr/README.md

 * **`replaceCurrentFragment`**: specify whether this fragment should replace the fragment currently displayed inside the container or just be added over it.
 The default value used for this is `false`.
 * **`enterAnim`** and **`exitAnim`**: animation resource ID for the enter and exit fragment animation.
 The default values used here are `R.anim.fragment_enter_anim` and `R.anim.fragment_exit_anim`.

-finally after we have specified all the parameters we need we can simpaly call `displayFragment()` to display the fragment.
+finally after we have specified all the parameters we need we can simply call `displayFragment()` to display the fragment.

 ```java
 Flowr.open(DemoFragment.class)